akinsbo/mbshow-backend-video-service/README.md

         ```
         If you do not see "mbstring" in the generated list, install it as follows
     * sudo apt-get update && sudo apt install php-mbstring
-    * restart jenkins by typing "http://localhost:8080/restart
+    * restart jenkins by typing "http://localhost:8080/restart" in browser
     * sudo apt-get update && sudo apt install php-xdebug
         * Configure xdebug by editing:
         ```sh